MDI Biological Laboratory: Education and workforce training

 Education is an important part of the MDI Biological Laboratory's mission.
-Students at all levels, from middle school to medical school, receive hands-on research training that prepares them for the 21st century workforce.
-In 2014, the Laboratory offered 25 one- or two-week-long courses for Maine undergraduates, medical students, and scientific professionals.
+Students from middle school to medical school receive hands-on research training that prepares them for the 21st-century workforce.
+In 2014, the laboratory offered 25 one- or two-week-long courses for Maine undergraduates, medical students, and scientific professionals.
 Academic year and summer fellowships are offered for high school and undergraduate students.
 These fellowships provide an extended opportunity for students to work directly with an MDI Biological Laboratory scientist and gain real-world research experience.

 The MDI Biological Laboratory leads the Maine INBRE or IDeA Network for Biomedical Research Excellence, a collaborative network of three Maine research institutions and ten Maine colleges that is strengthening Maine's capacity to conduct competitive biomedical research.
 Since its founding in 2001, the INBRE program has brought more than $68 million into Maine in federal grants for the research and education programs it supports, as well as an additional $38 million in federal funding for research initiated under the INBRE grant.
 Half of all INBRE funds are distributed across Maine among INBRE partner institutions to support student research training and junior faculty.
 The program has trained more than 2,000 Maine students in state-of-the-art research methods.
 Over 90% of INBRE graduates pursue careers or advanced education in scientific or medical fields.

 The 13 institutions participating in the Maine INBRE are the MDI Biological Laboratory as lead institution, The Jackson Laboratory, Bowdoin, Bates, and Colby Colleges, College of the Atlantic, the University of Maine, the University of Maine Honors College, and the University of Maine at Farmington, Fort Kent, Machias, and Presque Isle, and Southern Maine Community College.
-In 2021, MDI Biological Labs was awarded a grant under the INBRE program to introduce undergraduate students throughout Maine to cloud computing.
+In 2021, the MDI Biological Laboratory was awarded a grant under the INBRE program to introduce undergraduate students throughout Maine to cloud computing.

 IDeA and INBRE are programs administered and funded by the National Institutes of Health.